-- 2. Contracts must be for highway maintenance that is limited to guardrail, highway lighting, and traffic signal maintenance. - 3.
-The maximum overall value of an IDIQ contract is \$2 million, except for an allowance for an increase of \$200,000 or 10% of the advertised contract value, whichever is less.
-(Prior law did not include a specific maximum value limitation for IDIQ contracts and capped the increase at \$100,000 or 5% of the contract value, whichever was less.) - 4.
-The contracts are limited to two IDIQ contracts per ODOT district at any given time, for a total of 24 because there are 12 ODOT districts. - 5.
-The term of an IDIQ contract may not exceed two years, with an allowance for a one-year extension, if determined appropriate by the ODOT Director.
-(Prior law did not include a specific time limitation on IDIQ contracts.) - 6.
+- 1. Contracts must be for highway maintenance that is limited to guardrail, highway lighting, and traffic signal maintenance; - 2.
+The maximum overall value of an IDIQ contract is \$2 million, except for an allowance for an increase of \$200,000 or 10% of the advertised contract value, whichever is less (current law does not include a specific maximum value limitation for IDIQ contracts and caps an increase at \$100,000 or 5% of the contract value, whichever is less); - 3.
+The contracts are limited to two IDIQ contracts per ODOT district at any given time, for a total of 24 because there are 12 ODOT districts (current law limits total IDIQ contracts to two per fiscal year); - 4.
+The term of an IDIQ contract may not exceed two years, with an allowance for a one year extension, if determined appropriate by the ODOT Director (current law does not include a specific time limitation on IDIQ contracts); and - 5.
 The defined geographical area to which an IDIQ contract applies cannot exceed the size of one ODOT district.

-The act additionally requires the Director to advertise and seek bids, award the contract to the successful bidder, and develop and implement an IDIQ process to provide the awarded bidder adequate notice of requested supplies or services, the anticipated quantities of supplies, and work location information for each work order.
+The bill additionally requires the Director to advertise and seek bids, award the contract to the successful bidder, and develop and implement an IDIQ process to provide the awarded bidder adequate notice of requested supplies or services, the anticipated quantities of supplies, and work location information for each work order.
 Furthermore, the Director must establish any policies or procedures necessary to fulfill the Director's duties and obligations related to IDIQ contracts.

-The act applies general ODOT bidding requirements to IDIQ contracts, which include advertising requirements, bid guarantees, and conditions for the awarding or rejecting of bids.
-However, it exempts IDIQ contracts from the law governing written change orders.5
+The bill applies general ODOT bidding requirements to IDIQ contracts, which include advertising requirements, bid guarantees, and conditions for the awarding or rejecting of bids.
+However, the bill exempts IDIQ contracts from current law governing written change orders.6